Skip to main content

 • Validated by UK Top 15 Lancaster University

-If you have completed our Foundation Degree in Teaching and Learning Support (Primary) you can progress on to this one year, full-time BA (Hons) Teaching and Learning Support (Primary) (top-up) programme, enabling you to gain an Honours degree.
+If you have completed our Foundation Degree in Primary Education: Teaching and Learning you can progress on to this one year, full-time BA (Hons) Primary Education: Teaching and Learning (Top-Up) programme, enabling you to gain an Honours degree.

-Following on from knowledge gained from the FdA Teaching and Learning Support (Primary), you will be expected to work collaboratively and independently in order to respond to the demands of employers and employees for a school workforce that is professionalised and demonstrably competent in supporting teaching and learning in the primary sector by providing a vocationally relevant programme that appeals to students from a diverse range of learning backgrounds enabling them to develop personally, academically and professionally
+Following on from knowledge gained from the FdA Primary Education: Teaching and Learning, you will be expected to work collaboratively and independently in order to respond to the demands of employers and employees for a school workforce that is professionalised and demonstrably competent in supporting teaching and learning in the primary sector by providing a vocationally relevant programme that appeals to students from a diverse range of learning backgrounds enabling them to develop personally, academically and professionally

-Previous modules studied on the FdA Teaching and Learning Support (Primary) Degree will provide you with the underpinning knowledge and experience required to promote development and further exploration of this exciting area of study.
+Previous modules studied on the FdA Primary Education: Teaching and Learning degree will provide you with the underpinning knowledge and experience required to promote development and further exploration of this exciting area of study.

 You will study 5 mandatory modules which have been designed to provide you with a broader knowledge of the discipline.